hasanprep/lesson-1.0-string-basics/README.md

 print(favorite_restaurant)
 ```

-Turn in the code file in Google Classroom and submit the assignment in repl.it as well for full credit.
+Turn in the `string_basics.py` or the `string_basics.ipynb` file in Google Classroom for full credit.